cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 We know that device drivers can be dynamically installed into the kernel, but how does the kernel know which device driver to use with which device?

-Each device will have a corresponding device file that is located in the \texttt{/dev} directory.
+Each device will have a corresponding device file that is located in the `/dev` directory.
 If you list the files in that directory you will see all the devices currently known by the kernel.
 These are not regular files, they are \emph{virtual files} that only supply data from or give data to the device.
 There is not any physical storage on the disk for these devices like the files that we are used to.
 The device driver code is responsible for creating a mechanism to store all the information.

-To add a new device you need to create a new entry in the \texttt{/dev} directory.
+To add a new device you need to create a new entry in the `/dev` directory.
 Each virtual file has information associated with it to tell the kernel which device driver to use when accessing the device.
 Recall that in Linux, each device driver is given a device \emph{major number} to uniquely identify it.

 You can create a new virtual device file to be associated with your device driver.
-First, we'll find an unused major number for your kernel, then we'll use the \texttt{mknod} command to create a new device entry and associate the new major number for your device driver.
+First, we'll find an unused major number for your kernel, then we'll use the `mknod` command to create a new device entry and associate the new major number for your device driver.
 ```
 sudo mknod  <location> <type of driver> <major number> <minor number>
 ```
 The major number should be unique and you can look at current devices already installed, but usually user modules start at 240.
 The \emph{minor number} can be 0.
-The type of our driver should be \texttt{c} for character.
-Note that more sophisticated drivers must deal with blocks of arbitrary data, in which case the type is \texttt{b} (see \texttt{man mknod} for more details).
+The type of our driver should be `c` for character.
+Note that more sophisticated drivers must deal with blocks of arbitrary data, in which case the type is `b` (see `man mknod` for more details).
 Putting it all together, run the following command:
 ```
 sudo mknod /dev/simple_character_device c 240 0
 ```